 - 1 teaspoon pumpkin pie spice

-- Whipped Coconut Cream (for topping) - or any whipped topping
+- Whipped Coconut Cream - or any whipped topping

-- Maple Syrup Caramel Sauce (for topping) - or any caramel sauce
+- Maple Syrup Caramel Sauce - or any caramel sauce

 - Preheat oven to 325F degrees and adjust the oven rack to the lower third position.
 Line a 9×5 inch loaf pan with a piece of parchment paper long enough to overhang the long sides of the pan.